alicewish/markdown/series/Man-Thing.md

+Man-Thing (1979-1981)

+Man-Thing's mysterious transformation from Ted Sallis into Marvel's swamp monster is recounted here!

 Man-Thing (2017)

 Beloved writer R.L.
 STINE (Goosebumps, Fear Street) brings his special brand of horror to MAN-THING!
 After working for years, MAN-THING has regained his ability to speak and has taken Hollywood by storm…But when an ancient and mysterious danger threatens the swamp, Man-Thing is going to have to choose between his new life and celebrity, and the world he used to call home…PLUS!
 A bone-chilling new horror story, written by the master himself, R.L.
 STINE, and illustrated by the incomparable Daniel Warren Johnson!